juju/docs/src/en/charms-bundles.md

 From the command line, you can also check for errors in a bundle before deploying it.
-Bundles downloaded from the Juju store need to be unzipped into their own directory, and your own yaml files will need to be accompanied by a `README.md` text file (although this file can be empty for testing purposes).
+Bundles downloaded from the Juju store need to be unzipped into their own directory, and your own YAML files will need to be accompanied by a `README.md` text file (although this file can be empty for testing purposes).
 You can then check for possible errors with the following command: